github/vscode-codeql/CONTRIBUTING.md

 ```

 Alternatively, you can run the tests inside of vscode.
 There are several vscode launch configurations defined that run the unit and integration tests.
 They can all be found in the debug view.

+Only the _With CLI_ tests require a CLI instance to run.
+See below on how to do that.

+Running from a terminal, you _must_ set the `TEST_CODEQL_PATH` variable to point to a checkout of the `github/codeql` repository.
+The appropriate CLI version will be downloaded as part of the test.

+### Running the integration tests

+The _Launch Integration Tests - With CLI_ tests require a CLI instance in order to run.
+There are several environment variables you can use to configure this.

+From inside of VSCode, open the `launch.json` file and in the _Launch Integration Tests - With CLI_ uncomment and change the environment variables appropriate for your purpose.

 ## Releasing (write access required)